nsvoriginals/nsvoriginals/README.md

 🢆 I am a computer science engineer.

-🢆 I am made up of atoms — what I can do is code.
+🢆 I am bunch of atoms that can code.

 🢆 I work on building reliable and scalable software systems, with a strong focus on **distributed systems**, **blockchains**, and **modern web backends**.